Papaver cambricum L.

 Bloom Time: From mid-spring through fall

-Papaver cambricum is an attractive perennial plant, up to 1.5 feet (45 cm) tall, with numerous silky, lemon yellow flowers that are up to 1.5 inches (3.8 cm) in diameter.
-The flowers are borne in abundance on branched stems from mid-spring through fall.
+Papaver cambricum is an attractive perennial plant with numerous silky lemon-yellow flowers.
+It grows up to 1.5 feet (45 cm) tall.
+Flowers are borne in abundance on branched stems from mid-spring through fall.
 They are up to 1.5 inches (3.8 cm) in diameter.

 How to Grow and Care